Suzanne Valadon: Feminist commentary

 As one of the best documented French artists of the early twentieth century, Valadon's body of work has been of great interest to feminist art historians, especially given her focus on the female form.
 Her work was candid and occasionally awkward, often characterized by strong lines, and her resistance to both academic and avant-garde conventions for representing the female nude have encouraged interest in her work: It has been argued that many of her images of women signal a form of resistance to some of the dominant representations of female sexuality in early twentieth-century Western art.
 Many of her nudes painted from the 1910s onward are heavily proportioned and sometimes awkwardly posed.
 The feminist critics assert that they are conspicuously at odds with the svelte, 'feminine' type to be found in the imagery of both popular and 'high' art.
 Her self-portrait from 1931, when she was 66, stands out as one of the early examples of a woman painter recording her own physical decline.

 Like many other talented female artists, although she is known to have been an important modern artist, Valadon never had been given a solo exhibition by a U.S. art institution.
 Her first institutional solo exhibition in the U.S., at the Barnes Foundation in Philadelphia, was scheduled to open in September 2021.

 Honors and legacy

 Both an asteroid (6937 Valadon) and a crater on Venus are named in her honor.

 The small square at the base of the Montmartre funicular in Paris is named Place Suzanne Valadon.
 At the top of the funicular, and less than 50 meters to its east, are the steps named rue Maurice Utrillo after her son the artist.

 Depiction in novels and plays

 A novel based on the life of Suzanne Valadon was written by Elaine Todd Koren and was published in 2001, titled Suzanne: of Love and Art.
 An earlier novel by Sarah Baylis, Utrillo's Mother, was published first in England and later in the United States.
 Timberlake Wertenbaker's play, The Line (2009), traces the relationship between Valadon and Degas.
-Valadon was the basis for the character Suzanne Rouvier in the novel The Razor's Edge by W. Somerset Maugham.
+Several have speculated Valadon was the basis for the character Suzanne Rouvier in the W. Somerset Maugham's 1944 novel The Razor's Edge.
+There were many parallels between Valadon's life and that of the Rouvier character.